Anurzeuii/testing-for-gov-parity/README.md

 | <h4>RBAC </h4>                                                                      |                      | <h4>US-Virginia  </h4>      | <h4>US-Arizona </h4> |
 | Fine Grain Access Control (Advanced RBAC)                                  | Private Preview*     | YES                | YES         |
 | Custom Role Creation                                                       | Private Preview*     | YES                | YES         |

+<h2>Additional USGOV Limitations:</h2>
+1. For Compute instances, feature “refresh token lasting more than 24 hours” is not available in USGOV.
+2. Model Profiling does not support 4 CPU in USGov-Arizona.
+3. Sample notebook may not work, if it needs access to public data in USGOV.
+4. For Sovereign Clouds, The CLI command for Vnet/Forced tunneling does not return IP ranges: please use the list which contains the IPs for USGOV cloud.